A First Exercise in Natural Language Processing with Python: Counting Hapaxes

 Natural language processing with Python

 If you don’t already know which library you want to use, I recommend starting with NLTK because there are so many online resources available for it.
-The program presented below actually presents five solutions to counting hapaxes, which will hopefully give you a feel for a few of the libraries mentioned above:
+The program presented below actually presents several solutions to counting hapaxes, using both plain Python and the NLTK library.

 Installation